Work

 CSF, in partnership with the NZ Government, is developing a sustainable finance taxonomy, starting with the priority sectors of agriculture and forestry.
 A sustainable finance taxonomy is a standardised framework for classifying economic activities according to their environmental performance.
 This classification system provides investors with the confidence to identify and invest in green and transition activities.
 Developing a robust taxonomy framework, aligned with those already place in our trading partner’s economies, will help to attract more international capital into Aotearoa New Zealand.

-CSF has worked to create a clear and concise tool for SMEs to begin measuring and reporting on sustainability-related matters, reducing risk, increasing resilience and making more informed business decisions.
+CSF worked with major financial institutions to develop the ‘Starter for Ten: 10 topics for SMEs to start sustainability reporting’ a tool for SMEs to begin measuring and reporting on sustainability-related matters, reducing risk, increasing resilience and making more informed business decisions.

 The New Zealand Sustainable Finance Reference Group